scorphus/okapi/README.rst

 Usage
 -----
 Once intialized you can use Okapi wherever you use the standard request library.
-Think in Okapi as requests because they both have the same API.
+Think in Okapi as if you were using ``requests`` because they both have the same API.

 Requests documentation: http://docs.python-requests.org/en/latest/